elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Grafana dashboards by keeping more metrics from the kubeApiServer [#681](https://github.com/elastisys/compliantkubernetes-apps/pull/681)

 - Fixed rendering of new prometheus alert rule to allow it to be admitted by the operator
+- Fixed rendering of s3-exporter to be idempotent

 ### Added